Updated on: December 5, 2024

 Bottom Line:

 Norton Family is feature-rich, intuitive, and allows you to monitor an unlimited number of devices.
 It worked well during most of my tests, and I’m particularly impressed with its time management and location tracking features.
 However, there are some things Norton Family could improve.
-I’d like to see Norton develop a parental control app for macOS, improve some of its features on mobile, including School Time, Search Supervision, and Video Supervision, and find a way to prevent kids from disabling its browser extensions on Windows.
-Norton Family is affordable, and you can get it as a standalone purchase or as part of Norton’s advanced internet security plans.
+I’d like to see Norton develop a parental control app for macOS, improve some of its features on mobile, including Search Supervision and Video Supervision, and find a way to prevent kids from disabling its browser extensions on Windows.
 All Norton plans are backed by a risk-free 60-day money-back guarantee.

 Read our full Norton Family review